 It’s gross, it’s weird, but it is also something you should definitely see.
 There’s also some cool street art in Post Alley, where the gum wall is, and since it’s right by Pike Place Market, it’d be silly not to check it out while you’re there.

-And while we’re at it: Pike Place Market is on every Seattle visitor’s to-do-list, I think, and I expected it to be super touristy.
+And while we’re at it: Pike Place Market is on every Seattle visitor’s to-do-list, it is probably the most iconic Seattle attraction.
+I expected it to be super touristy.
 However, I was surprised to see just how many locals do their fresh produce shopping here, especially in the fish section.
 Another surprise: how many good restaurants there are in Pike Place.
 I loved Country Dough, Pieroshky Pieroshky, Pike Place Chowder, Three Girls Bakery, and I still have some places on my to-do-list for my next visit, like the Pink Door, as I didn’t make it there during this visit.